dwaite/connect/openid-connect-self-issued-v2-1_0.md

     - REQUIRED.
 Subject identifier value, represented by a URI.
 When sub type is `jkt`, the value is the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim.
 When sub type is `did`, the value is a decentralized identifier.
 The thumbprint value is computed as the SHA-256 hash of the octets of the UTF-8 representation of a JWK constructed containing only the REQUIRED members to represent the key, with the member names sorted into lexicographic order, and with no white space or line breaks.
 For instance, when the kty value is RSA, the member names e, kty, and n are the ones present in the constructed JWK used in the thumbprint computation and appear in that order; when the kty value is EC, the member names crv, kty, x, and y are present in that order.
 Note that this thumbprint calculation is the same as that defined in the JWK Thumbprint [RFC7638] specification.
 - sub_jwk
     - REQUIRED. a secure binding between the subject of the verifiable credential and the subject identifier (and related keys) of the holder who creates the presentation.
 When subr type is `jkt`, the key is a bare key in JWK [JWK] format (not an X.509 certificate value).
 When sub type is `did`, sub_jwk MUST contain a kid that is a DID URL referring to the verification method in the Self-Issued OP's DID Document that can be used to verify the JWS of the id_token directly or indirectly.
 The sub_jwk value is a JSON object.
 Use of the `sub_jwk` Claim is NOT RECOMMENDED when the OP is not Self-Issued.
-- vp
-    - OPTIONAL.
-A JSON object, that represents a JWT verifiable presentation, following W3C Verifiable Credentials Specification [VC-DATA-MODEL].
-Verifiable Credentials must be embedded in the Verifiable Presentation following W3C Verifiable Credentials Specification [VC-DATA-MODEL]

-Verifiable Presentation is data derived from one or more Verifiable Credentials, issued by one or more issuers, that is shared with a specific verifier.
-Verifiable Credential is a set of one or more claims made by an issuer.

-Self-Issued OP may present credentials to the RP using Verifiable Presentation credential format by including it in the `vp` claim inside the ID token.

 Whether the Self-Issued OP is a mobile client or a web client, response is the same as the normal Implicit Flow response with the following refinements.
 Since it is an Implicit Flow response, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.